NicEastvillage/RLBotJavaHivemindTemplate/README.md

 1. Double click on run-gui.bat
 1. Click the 'Run' button

-- Bot behavior is controlled by `src/main/java/rlbotexample/SampleBot.java`
+- Bot behavior is controlled by `src/main/java/rlbotexample/MyHivemind.java`
-- Bot appearance is controlled by `src/main/python/javaExampleAppearance.cfg`
+- Bot appearance is controlled by `src/main/python/javaHivemind.cfg`

 See the [wiki](https://github.com/RLBot/RLBotJavaExample/wiki)
-for tips to improve your programming experience.
+for tips to improve your programming experience, and the [hivemind wiki](https://github.com/ViliamVadocz/Hivemind/wiki) for info about hiveminds.